Factor copula models for non-Gaussian longitudinal data: The factor copula models for continuous and discrete responses

 \section{The factor copula models for continuous and discrete responses}

-It is well known that for longitudinal data, the repeated measurements exhibit a clear temporal ordering, hence for moderate to high-dimensional situations the use of factor copulas can be quite effective in terms of parametric inference.
+By the definition of longitudinal data, the repeated measurement tend to be serially correlated, hence for moderate to high-dimensional situations the use of factor copulas can be quite effective in terms of parametric inference.
 We assume that for the $i$-th subject the responses $\mathbf{Y}_i = (Y_{i1},\dots,Y_{in_i})^\intercal$ are conditionally independent given $p$ latent variables $V_{i1},\dots,V_{ip}$ which are independent and identically distributed (i.i.d) $U(0,1)$ (\citet{krupskii2013factor}).
 That is, a factor copula model is a conditional independence model which explains the dependence among the repeated measurements through some latent variables.
 The responses can be either continuous or discrete in nature.
 Here we describe the constructions of $1$-factor and $2$-factor copula models in the context of longitudinal data, but these can be extended up to $p (\geq 3)$ factors.
 Consider the marginal density of a continuous response $Y_{ij}$ at the $j$-th measurement to be $f(y_{ij}|\theta_{ij})$, where $\theta_{ij}$ is a parameter which may depend on a vector of covariates $\mathbf{x}_{ij}$.
 For a $1$-factor copula model, let $V_{i1}$ be an $U(0,1)$ variable.
 Here the suffix `$i$' stands for a subject, and hence $V_{i1}$ and $V_{i^*1}$ are considered to be independent ($i \neq i^*$) in a longitudinal setting.
 The joint distribution of $Y_{ij}$ and $V_{i1}$ can be written in terms of a copula $C_{j,1}(.|\phi_{ij})$ as

 where $F_{ij}(.|\theta_{ij})$ is the cumulative distribution function of $Y_{ij}$ and $\phi_{ij}$ is the dependence parameter associated with the copula $C_{j,1}$.
 Therefore, we have the conditional distribution of $Y_{ij}$ given $V_{i1}$ as